vikasvis/vikas_workflow-dispatch/README.md

 *Note 2.* If you want to reference the target workflow by ID, you will need to list them with the following REST API call `curl https://api.github.com/repos/{{owner}}/{{repo}}/actions/workflows -H "Authorization: token {{pat-token}}"`

-*This action is a fork of `benc-uk/workflow-dispatch` to add support for waiting for workflow completion.*
+*This action is a fork of `aurelien-baudet/workflow-dispatch` with a better management of run-name option and node20 support.*

 ## Inputs